rhysinward/dengue_pipeline/README.md

 - Correct metadata and fasta files into the correct format for iqtree and treetime

+# Steps 10-18: Maximum Likelihood + Nextstrain Analysis Workflow

-## Step 10: ML-Treebuilding
+## Step 10: Maximum Likelihood (ML) Treebuilding

-- Uses IQTREE2
+- This step constructs a Maximum Likelihood (ML) phylogenetic tree
+- Uses IQ-TREE2, which allows users to choose the model best suited for their dataset

 ## Step 11: Build time-calibrated trees

 - Inferring time-calibrated trees for each Dengue virus serotype using treetime

-# Step 12 - 15 all utilise the nextstrain suite of tools available [here](https://docs.nextstrain.org/en/latest/install.html)
+## Steps 12 - 15: Nextstrain Analysis

+All of the following steps utilize the Nextstrain suite of tools, which provides a comprehensive pipeline for pathogen genomic analysis.
+Instructions for installing Nextstrain are available [here](https://docs.nextstrain.org/en/latest/install.html).

-## Step 12: Infer "ancestral" mutations across the tree
+### Step 12: Infer "Ancestral" Mutations Across the Tree

+- Identifies and maps mutations at each ancestral node within the phylogenetic tree

-## Step 13: Translate sequences
+### Step 13: Translate Sequences

+- Converts nucleotide sequences to amino acid sequences

-## Step 14: Discrete trait reconstruction
+### Step 14: Discrete Trait Reconstruction

+- Performs discrete trait reconstruction to infer the geographic or epidemiological traits at each node in the phylogenetic tree

-## Step 15: Export for visualisation in Auspice
+### Step 15: Export for Visualization in Auspice

+- Exports the processed and annotated data for visualization in Auspice

-## Step 16: Extract annotated tree from nextstrain JSON format
+## Step 16: Extract Annotated Tree from Nextstrain JSON Format

-- Extract annotated tree from the JSON file produced by the nextstrain suite of tools
+- Extracts the fully annotated phylogenetic tree from the JSON file produced by Nextstrain

+## Step 17: Plot Tree

+- Plot tree

-## Step 17: Extract information from tree
+## Step 18: Extract Information from Tree

-- Extract annotations from the tree
+- Retrieves specific annotations such as the number of imports/exports

-## 18: Quantify number of exports and imports from desired country
+## Step 19: Quantify number of exports and imports from desired country

+- Plots the number of imports/exports

+# Steps 20-24: BEAST Analysis Workflow

+## Step 20: Prepare Filtered FASTA and Metadata for BEAST

+- Generate updated FASTA files and metadata tailored for BEAST analysis using pruned data from TreeTime.

+## Step 21: Generate BEAST XML Configuration Using BEAUti

+- Create a BEAST XML configuration file using BEAUti

+## Step 22: Run BEAST Analysis

+- Perform Bayesian phylogenetic analysis using BEAST.

+## 23: Analyze BEAST Output with Tracer

+- Assess convergence and performance of BEAST MCMC analysis using Tracer.

+## 24: LogCombiner (only use if running multiple runs)

+- Merge multiple BEAST runs.

+## 24: Generate Maximum Clade Credibility (MCC) Tree with TreeAnnotator

+- Summarise BEAST trees into an MCC tree for interpretation.

+##
 # Miscellaneous

 ## Add Rooting Sequences to Sub-sampled Datasets